United Aviate Program: Your Complete Career Path to United Airlines

 Entry Points for Student Pilots, Military Pilots, and Experienced Pilots

-• Military pilots and experienced pilots with existing qualifications can apply directly to the program and transition to United Airlines more efficiently.
+Student pilots begin their United Aviate career pathway at an Aviate-affiliated flight school or university.
+Military pilots and experienced pilots with existing qualifications can apply directly and transition more efficiently.

-• Flight instructors and regional airline pilots can leverage their existing experience to fast-track their pathway to a first officer position.
+Flight instructors and regional airline pilots leverage existing experience to fast-track their pathway to first officer positions.
+By offering multiple entry points, the United Aviate Program ensures structured, efficient career pathways for all qualified candidates.

 United Aviate Pilot Career Path